javers/javers.github.io/_posts/2017-12-23-javers-vs-envers-comparision.md

   The reverse chronological order is more natural and that’s how JaVers sorts.
   I didn’t find the way in Envers to get reverse ordering.

 * JaVers query API seems more elegant.
-In fact it’s a small DSL called [JQL](/documentation/jql-examples/) (JaVers Query Language).
+In fact, it’s a small DSL called [JQL](/documentation/jql-examples/) (JaVers Query Language).

 * What is really cryptic in Envers’ query is the results type.
   Why `getResultList()` returns non-parametrized List?
 List of what?
 Well, it depends on the second flag passed to `forRevisionsOfEntity()` named `selectEntitiesOnly`.
-  If it’s true, it will be a list of entites, otherwise *a list of three-element arrays, containing: the entity instance, revision entity and type of the revision*.
+  If it’s true, it will be a list of entities, otherwise *a list of three-element arrays, containing: the entity instance, revision entity, and type of the revision*.
   Not cool.
 In Groovy it’s not a problem but in Java you have to cast heavily to get the data.
   In JaVers, you get the type-safe list of [Shadows](https://github.com/javers/javers/blob/master/javers-core/src/main/java/org/javers/shadow/Shadow.java).
   In short, Shadow is a pair of a historical entity and commit metadata.

-* Both tools have loaded related entities (subordinates and boss), although we didn’t asked for this.
+* Both tools have loaded related entities (subordinates and boss), although we didn’t ask for this.
   Envers uses well-known Hibernate lazy loading approach.
   On the contrary, JaVers always loads data eagerly on a basis of the [query scope](/documentation/jql-examples/#shadow-scopes).